 What is an EIS?

-An EIS works somewhat similarly to a VCT, but is arguably a riskier investment.
-An EIS will buy shares in various small limited companies, as opposed to the one a VCT invests into.
-You will also receive 30% income tax relief and are able to contribute up to £1,000,000 (or £2,000,000 providing anything above £1,000,000 is a ‘knowledge intensive’ investment).
+An EIS works somewhat similarly to a VCT but is arguably a riskier investment.
+An EIS will buy shares in various small limited companies, as opposed to the one a VCT invests in.
+You will also receive 30% income tax relief and can contribute up to £1,000,000 (or £2,000,000 providing anything above £1,000,000 is a ‘knowledge intensive’ investment).
 The income tax relief on an EIS can also be used to offset against your income tax liability for the previous tax year, adding a degree of flexibility to it.

 Remember Business Property Relief (BPR), outlined briefly in our ISAs article?
 EIS shares should constitute “relevant business property” for inheritance tax purposes.
 This means that after two years the EIS shares should qualify for 100% BPR and fall outside of the estate.

 There is also a relief for capital losses on the disposal of shares: any loss realised on the disposal of qualifying shares (net of any income tax relief initially obtained) may be set against the individual’s taxable income arising in the tax year in which the disposal occurs, or the previous tax year.